-Out of the thousands of personal statements I have reviewed, there are many that use the Where’s Waldo analogy in one form or another.
-In fact, if I see another personal statement with an analogy to Where’s Waldo?, I will scream very loudly!!!
-But all kidding aside (I’m really not kidding!), this is one part of the radiology job that is not understood by many applicants.
+Out of the thousands of personal statements I have reviewed, many use the Where’s Waldo analogy in one form or another.
+If I see another personal essay with a resemblance to Where’s Waldo?, I will scream very loudly!!!
+All kidding aside (I’m not kidding!): The Where’s Waldo analogy is one part of the radiology job that is not understood by many applicants.

 The One Fascinating Case

-Often times, a personal statement will talk about one fascinating case and how that led the applicant to the decision of choosing radiology as a career (I am really sick of this conclusion!).
+A personal statement will often talk about one fascinating case and how that led the applicant to the decision of choosing radiology as a career (I am sick of this conclusion!).
 Why does this point demonstrate so little insight into the day to day practice of radiology?
-Sure, every once in a while there is something really fascinating- perhaps it is a bezoar or a really rare tumor.
-And, sure it is great to perseverate on that case.
-But in reality, although exciting, these cases take up less than .01 percent of the work of the radiologist.
+Sure, every once in a while, something is fascinating- perhaps it is a bezoar or a sporadic tumor.
+And, sure, it is excellent to perseverate on that case.
+But in reality, although exciting, these cases take up less than .01 percent of the radiologist’s work.
 You have to expect to pick up thousands of normals, normal variants, and common findings before picking up one of these rare zebras.
-So, when I hear that an applicant is choosing radiology for the one fascinating case, it really does not show a good understanding of our day to day work!
+When I hear that an applicant is choosing radiology for the one fascinating case, it does not show a good understanding of our day to day work!

 The Family Member Saved By A Radiology Finding

-Sure, every once in a while the radiologist is the hero.
-We discover an occult aneurysm, unexpected appendicitis, or the early breast cancer.
-And, maybe the radiologist has picked something up in your relative to save the day and has actually been credited.
+Sure, every once in a while, the radiologist is the hero.
+We discover an occult aneurysm, unexpected appendicitis, or early breast cancer.
+Maybe the radiologist has picked something up in your relative to save the day and has been credited.
 But in reality, how often does that occur?
 Not that often!
-In fact, it is pretty darn unusual.
-If you really want to save lives on a daily basis and get the credit, go into trauma surgery!!!
+In reality, it is pretty darn unusual.
+If you want to save lives daily and get the credit, go into trauma surgery!!!

-Radiologists, in general, have to be pretty humble because rarely are we showcased as an example of the medical profession for all to see.
-Usually, the doctors on display are the surgeons, internists, ob/gyns, or almost every other medical profession.
+In general, radiologists have to be pretty humble because rarely are we showcased as an example of the medical profession for all to see.
+Usually, the doctors on display are the surgeons, internists, ob/gynecologists, or almost every other medical specialty.
 Don’t go into radiology to expect the glory of saving patients.
 We are usually behind the scenes!!!

 The Diagnostic Dilemma

-Many personal statements will describe a case where the radiologist went through a case and came up with an incredible differential diagnosis which was on target and well thought out.
+Many personal statements will describe when a radiologist went through a case and came up with an incredible on-target well thought out differential diagnosis.
 And, the applicant will point out that they want to go into radiology to make incredible interpretations.
-In reality, I also love a well thought out differential in an interesting case.
-Unfortunately, most cases are not in the category of the intriguing differential diagnosis.
-In fact, the final interpretations of cases are usually mundane and limited.
-So, don’t expect to go into radiology to become the next House, MD every hour of every day!
+In reality, I also love a well thought out differential diagnosis in a compelling case.
+Unfortunately, most studies are not in the category of the intriguing differential diagnosis.
+Final interpretations are usually mundane and limited.
+Don’t expect to go into radiology to become the next House, MD, every hour of every day!

 The Isolated Radiologist

-The last thing that we want to hear as radiologists is the amount of time that we spend in an isolated dark room, not speaking to others for hours at a time.
+What is the last thing that we want to hear as radiologists?
+That we spend an excessive amount of time in an isolated dark room, not speaking to others for hours.
 Yet, many personal statements assume that we rarely come in contact with others and only plug away at the films.
 Although there are probably a few radiologists out there like that, it is usually the opposite.
-I can’t tell you how many days, there is constant bombardment with technologist questions, physician consults, nursing issues, and more.
-Get your facts straight, before putting it in writing on a personal statement!!!
+I can’t tell you how many days, there is a constant bombardment with technologist questions, physician consults, nursing issues, and more.
+Please get your facts straight before putting it in writing a personal statement!!!

 Busting Myths And The Final Truth About The Personal Statement

-The good news: After all these false assumptions in many of these personal statements and out of the thousands of personal statements that have come across my desk, very rarely does one actually spur me to change a radiology residency applicant’s disposition on the final rank list.
-In fact, I usually give these personal statements a pass because I understand it is difficult to comprehend what a radiologist does without having been through the experience.
+The good news: After all these false assumptions in many of these personal statements and the thousands of personal essays that have come across my desk, very rarely does one spur me to change a radiology residency applicant’s disposition on the final rank list.
+I usually give these personal statements a pass because I understand it isn’t easy to comprehend what a radiologist does without stepping in our shoes.

-On the other hand, if I had to give you one piece of advice as one of the main players in the application process at our institution, make sure you are not one of the chosen few that writes a personal statement that does influence our final decision.
+On the other hand, if I had to give you one piece of advice as one of the leading players in the application process at our institution, make sure you are not one of the chosen few who write a personal statement that influences our final decision.
 These are the personal statements with bizarre and sometimes scary thought processes and conclusions.
 The outcome of these weird personal statements is not usually positive! (meaning DO NOT RANK) So, stay away from the impulse to write something too unusual/different.
-We usually use the personal statement to weed out potentially psychotic behavior, not as a tool to make the final rank list.
+We typically use the personal statement to weed out potentially psychotic behavior, not as a tool to make the final rank list.

-So, as long as you don’t write something too bizarre, I wouldn’t worry about this part of the application too much.
+So, as long as you don’t write something overly bizarre, I wouldn’t worry about this part of the application too much.
 Just make sure to avoid the basic grammatical and spelling errors.
-And, most importantly don’t try to rock the boat!!!
+And, most importantly, don’t try to rock the boat!!!